bedair81/Dissertation-NIDS-ML-KCL/README.md

 Each section elaborates on different dimensions of the project, from the initial concept to future directions.

+## Full Report PDF

+The file `main.pdf` in this repository contains the complete dissertation report as submitted.
+You do not need to compile the LaTeX files unless you wish to make changes to the document.

 ## Code Repository

 Visit the GitHub repository: [Code-NIDS-ML-KCL](https://github.com/bedair81/Code-NIDS-ML-KCL) for the code and examples used in the dissertation.
 This repository includes scripts and Jupyter notebooks for the experiments and analysis presented.